luusi/MDP-Planner-Chip-Production/README.md

 `docs/notebooks/chip_production_LTLf_goals.ipynb`: link to the notebook showing the Chip Production case study based on stochastic constraint-based policy described in the paper.

-## Instruction on how to run the code
+## Instructions on how to run the code

 Each of the following commands must be run on a terminal with the virtual environment activated.
 - Go to the notebook's folder: